vais-ral/CIL-Docs/docs/beamhardening.rst

 .. code-block:: shell

-   conda install -c ccpi ccpi-preprocessing
+   conda install -c ccpi -c conda-forge ccpi-preprocessing numpy=1.12

 This will provide the executables for running the CarouselFit.